Skip to main content

 Measuring Wait Times for Cardiac Surgeries and Procedures

-Priority levels and target times for cardiac surgeries in Ontario are set by surgeons, specialists and health care administrators across the province, based on clinical evidence, to guide treatment decisions and to improve patient access and outcomes.
+Patients with emergency conditions (Priority 1) are seen immediately and are not included in wait times data.
+Priority levels 2, 3, and 4 are determined by surgeons, specialists, and other health care providers, based on clinical evidence, to guide treatment decisions and improve patient access and outcomes.

 The following shows priority levels and access target times for three of the most common cardiac surgeries and procedures.
 (Angioplasty is a surgery also known as Percutaneous Coronary Intervention.
 Angiography is a procedure also known as Diagnostic Cardiac Catheterization.)

-Priority level of the patient's condition
+Priority level of the patients’ condition

 Target time* from decision to having cardiac bypass